JasonBock/Rocks/docs/ROCK2 - Cannot Mock Obsolete Types.md

 # Cannot Mock Sealed Types
-If the given type is sealed, a mock cannot be created.
+If the given type is marked as being obsolete, a mock cannot be created.
 ```
+[Obsolete]
 public sealed class TypeToMock { }

 ...

-// This will generate ROCK0001
+// This will generate ROCK2
 var rock = Rock.Create<TypeToMock>();
 ```